The Morehead State University Summer Arts Academy exists to

 Art & Design

-We will look at a range of styles, methods and techniques that can be used to visually communicate an idea or feeling in graphic design.
+In this area, students will look at a range of styles, methods and techniques that can be used to visually communicate an idea or feeling in graphic design.
 Using one or more of these techniques, each student will create their own digital illustration of a self-portrait using Adobe Illustrator and Photoshop.

-Ceramics - Instructor: Seth Green – sethgreenpottery.com
+Ceramics - Professor Seth Green – sethgreenpottery.com

 In this class, participants will learn how to construct functional pottery using clay slabs.
-Pots that are made during the class will be glazed, fired in the kiln, and ready to take home at the end of the week.
+Pots are made during the classed will be glazed, fired in the kiln, and ready to take home at the end of the week.
 There will also be time to experience making pottery on the potter’s wheel.

 Students will receive a broad but intense introduction to the art, craft